Wildcats pull off near-sweep of Pac-12 men's basketball awards

 Brown helped Washington win three of its last four games to finish in a three-way tie for fifth place, arguably doing as much to elevate his team as anyone in the conference.

 “I certainly think Terrell should definitely be in the conversation because of what he did this season,” Pac-12 Networks analyst Matt Muehlebach, a former Wildcat standout, said before the awards were announced.
-“It's been really impressive and at times, he’s really carrying that team, and his improvement.
+“It's been really impressive and at times, he’s really carrying that team.

 “But it’s a short conversation.
 I’m not taking anything away from him whatsoever but I just think Mathurin’s success, combined with the team success, just makes it a shorter conversation.”

+"Benn's had a dominant year," Lloyd said.
+"I think if you kind of watch how the year went, he might have started slow those first couple games and then kind of really took off in December.
+Then in some of those early Pac-12 games, he kind of hit a hit hit a patch where he struggled a little bit and teams were throwing different things at him.
+But he adjusted and he's gotten better.

+"He continues to get better and I'm hoping we can squeeze another jump out of him."

-Mathurin is a projected NBA lottery pick but UA associate head coach Jack Murphy said during Lloyd’s radio show on Monday, Mathurin’s unselfishness has been a big key to the Wildcats’ success.
+Though Mathurin is a projected NBA lottery pick, UA associate head coach Jack Murphy said during Lloyd’s radio show on Monday that the star's unselfishness has been a big key to the Wildcats’ success.

 “When he's fully bought in he's been a catalyst for our success and you have to give him a ton of credit for doing,” Murphy said.
 “Not many 19-year-olds have the wherewithal the maturity to see to see that and Benn did.
 And Benn came back to school for all the right reasons.
 I think it's shown in his play, and it’s shown in our team success.”

 Koloko emerged this season not only as a rim-protecting shot blocker but also as a versatile defender who could handle switching on to perimeter players.
-He stopped Oregon guard Will Richardson on the Ducks’ final possession of UA’s 84-81, shadowing him all the way from the 3-point line to the left of the basket, where Richardson turned the ball over as time expired.
+He stopped Oregon guard Will Richardson on the Ducks’ final possession of UA’s 84-81 win in McKale Center, shadowing him all the way from the 3-point line to the left of the basket, where Richardson turned the ball over as time expired.

 “Christian should be the Defensive Player of the Year in the conference,” Murphy said Monday evening.
 “If he's not, somebody stole something.”